frederic-perez/AmE-dictionary/data/dictionary.md

 __gyoza__ _n_
 __gyrate__ _v_ :two::hammer:
 __gyroscopic__ :mega: _Gyroscopic effect._
-__H-E-double-hockey-sticks__ _idiom_ A euphemistic spelling of "hell," referring to each L resembling a hockey stick in shape. _"Oh yeah?" said Tommy to the schoolyard bully.
-"Well, you can go to H-E-double-hockey-sticks!"_
+__H-E-double-hockey-sticks__ _idiom_ A euphemistic spelling of “hell,” referring to each L resembling a hockey stick in shape. _“Oh yeah?” said Tommy to the schoolyard bully.
+“Well, you can go to H-E-double-hockey-sticks!”_
 __H174cm x W82.5cm x D44cm__ _This space-saving piece measures a generous H174cm x W82.5cm x D44cm._
 __ha!__ :two::hammer:
 __habiliment__ _n_ A covering designed to be worn on a person’s body. _Synonyms_ clothing, wearable, vesture, wear